Find Grad Schools

 17 Yearly Graduations

-University at Albany comes in at #17 on our list of the most popular colleges offering graduate certificates in homeland security, law enforcement and firefighting.
+University at Albany comes in at #17 on our list of the most popular colleges offering graduate certificates in homeland security, law enforcement & firefighting.
 Each year, around 17,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The homeland security, law enforcement and firefighting program at University at Albany awarded 17 graduate certificates during the 2020-2021 school year.
-About 35% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 17 people received their graduate certificate in homeland security, law enforcement & firefighting from UAlbany.
+About 31% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 #18